gca-research-group/tee-morello-performance-experiments/README.md

 <p align="center"><em>Figure 1: Morello Boards location.</em></p>

-## System Configuration

-The table below outlines the hardware and software configurations of the Morello Board used in the experiments.
+We specify the hardware and software configurations of the Morello Board used in the experiments in Table 1.

 | **Component**       | **Specification**                                   | **Command**                                      |
 |----------------------|-----------------------------------------------------|-------------------------------------------------|